gifs/gifs-go/README.md

 [![GoDoc](https://godoc.org/github.com/gifs/gifs-go?status.svg)](https://godoc.org/github.com/gifs/gifs-go)

 Go package for interacting with the gifs.com API for transcoding and importing media to `.mp4`, `.jpg`, `.gif` outputs.
-Import all your videos by uploading and by passing in any source.
+Import all your videos by uploading or passing in any source.
 It is super easy to import media and integrate in your code.

 ## Examples